-- "17.5.
+"18.5.
 Clearly, the scope of protection accorded to trademark owners includes not only confusion of goods but also confusion of origin.
-As in this case, besides from the confusion of goods already discussed, there is undoubtedly also a confusion of the origin of the goods covered by the marks of Respondent-Applicant and Opposer, which should not be allowed. - "18.
+As in this case, besides from the confusion of goods already discussed, there is undoubtedly also a confusion of the origin of the goods covered by the marks of Respondent-Applicant and Opposer, which should not be allowed.

+"19.
 In case of grave doubt, the rule is that, '[a]s between a newcomer who by the confusion has nothing to lose and everything to gain and one who by honest dealing has already achieved favor with the public, any doubt should be resolved against the newcomer inasmuch as the field from which he can select a desirable trademark to indicate the origin of his product is obviously a large one.'
-(Del Monte Corporation, et. al. vs. Court of Appeals, 181 SCRA 410, 420 [1990]) - "19.
-Respondent-Applicant's use of the mark 'PIZOTAZ' in relation to any of the goods covered by the opposed application, if these goods are considered not similar or closely related to the goods covered by Opposer's trademark 'PIPTAZ', will undermine the distinctive character or reputation of the latter trademark.
-Potential damage to Opposer will be caused as a result of its inability to control the quality of the products put on the market by Respondent-Applicant under the mark 'PIZOTAZ'. - "20.
-Thus, Opposer's interests are likely to be damaged by the registration and use of the Respondent-Applicant of the mark 'PIZOTAZ'.
-The denial of the application subject of this opposition is authorized under the IP Code. - "21.
+(Del Monte Corporation, et. al. vs. Court of Appeals, 181 SCRA 410, 420 [1990])

+"20.
+Respondent-Applicant's use of the mark 'DIAPIPTAZ' in relation to any of the goods covered by the opposed application, if these goods are considered not similar or closely related to the goods covered by Opposer's trademark 'PIPTAZ', will undermine the distinctive character or reputation of the latter trademark.
+Potential damage to Opposer will be caused as a result of its inability to control the quality of the products put on the market by Respondent-Applicant under the mark 'DIAPIPTAZ'.

+"21.
+Thus, Opposer's interests are likely to be damaged by the registration and use of the Respondent-Applicant of the mark 'DIAPIPTAZ'.
+The denial of the application subject of this opposition is authorized under the IP Code.

+"22.
 In support of the foregoing, the instant Notice of Opposition is herein verified by Mr. Laureano S. Salazar, which will likewise serves as his affidavit.
 (Nasser vs. Court of Appeals, 191 SCRA 783, 792-793 [1990])

-The Opposer's evidence consists of a copy of the pertinent page of the IPO E-Gazette officially released on 11 August 2014; a copy of the Certificate of Registration No. 4-2006-010078 for the trademark "PIPTAZ"; copies of Declarations of Actual Use for the trademark "PIPTAZ"; a sample product label bearing the trademark "PIPTAZ"; a copy of the Certification and sales performance for JO1C Broad and Spectrum Penicillin; and a copy of the Certificate of Product Registration No. DR-XY32669.4 only on 17 April 2015.
-For having filed the Compliance beyond the period prescribed to submit, said Respondent-Applicant was declared in default.
+The Opposer's evidence consists of a copy of the pertinent page of the IPO E-Gazette officially released on 16 November 2015; a copy of the Certificate of Registration No. 4-2006-010078 for the trademark "PIPTAZ"; a copy of the Certificate of Product Registration No. DR-XY32669; copies of the Declarations of Actual Use for the trademark "PIPTAZ"; a sample product label bearing the trademark "PIPTAZ"; and a copy of the Certification and sales performance for JO1C Broad Spectrum Penicillin.4